Bernie James: National and Olympic teams

 In 1979, James was selected for the U.S. soccer team at the 1979 Pan Am Games.
 The U.S. went 2–0 in first-round group play before dropping both of its second-round group games.

 In 1979 and 1980, James was part of the U.S. Olympic soccer team as it qualified for the 1980 Summer Olympics held in Moscow.
-However, James and his team mates were unable to compete when President Jimmy Carter boycotted the games following the Soviet Union's invasion of Afghanistan.
+However, James and his teammates were unable to compete when President Jimmy Carter boycotted the games following the Soviet Union's invasion of Afghanistan.

 James earned his first cap with the U.S. national team in a 1–1 tie with Chile on January 6, 1988.
 Neil Megson, later coach of the Sounders, replaced James in the second half.
 His second national team game came on March 6, 1988.
 This was a 3–1 loss to Chile.
 James again started the game but came off for Joey Kirk.

 Coaching

 In 1997, James was hired by Roosevelt High School in Seattle, Washington to coach its girls' soccer team.
-That year he also became a coach with Crossfire Premier Soccer Club where he continues to coach today.
+That year he also became a coach with Crossfire Premier Soccer Club.
 In 2003, he became the club's boys' director of coaching.